-Serves as the campus gathering place for students, faculty, staff, alumni and guests.
-Offers many services to make stays more comfortable and enjoyable; Campus Information Desk, Dining Services, Campus Reservations, Production Services, Conference and Event Services, Falcon Shop, First National Bank, and the Discovery Center at Pigeon Lake Field Station.
+The campus gathering place for students, faculty, staff, alumni and guests.
+Conveniently located near the campus center, it houses the Campus Information Desk, Dining Services, Campus Reservations, Production Services, Student Involvement, Conference and Event Services, Falcon Shop, First National Bank, and the Division of Student Affairs administrative offices.

 Information about campus safety.

-Assistance for veterans, reservists, national guard, active duty and family members with education benefits, paper work, community, county, state and federal resources.
+Assists veterans, reservists, national guard, active duty and family members with education benefits, documentation, community, county, state and federal resources.